jshum/blog/_posts/2014-01-02-ruby-installation-guide.md

 6) At this point in time, do `which ruby` and see that it points to the .shim one.
 You may have to open a new terminal.

-7) Install the following if you intend to use heroku rails
+7) Install the following as well if you intend to use heroku rails on Ubuntu
 ```bash
 sudo apt-get install libpq-dev
 sudo apt-get install libsqlite3-dev